Vested Nevada Water Rights

 Conclusion

 Research will be an ongoing process.
-As additional information and records become more readily accessible, the history of use for range land and water will continue to change, develop and become more detailed.
-The more ranchers that decide to carry out this process, the better off the entire industry is going to be because more historical information will be generated, which is vital in sustaining the ranching livelihood.
+As additional information and records become available and more readily accessible, the history of use for range land and water will continue to change, develop and become more detailed.
+Given the deadline to submit and file vested Proofs of Appropriation, there is no time like the present to start working on this project!

 Katie DeLong is a fifth generation cattle rancher in northern Nevada.
 She ranches with her family near the Black Rock Desert.
 Katie is a teacher, wife, and mother of three.
 She can be contacted at (775) 941-0196.

 Schroeder Law Offices, P.C. is a law firm with offices in Reno, Nevada and Portland, Oregon.
 Its attorneys are licensed to practice law in Nevada, Oregon, California and Washington.
 Schroeder Law Offices focuses mainly on water law, property law and public lands issues.
 Please visit the firm’s website at www.water-law.com, or contact the firm at (503) 281-4100, (775) 786-8800, or by email at counsel@water-law.com.
-Sarah Liljefelt and Therese Ure are attorneys with Schroeder Law Offices.
+Therese Ure is an attorneywith Schroeder Law Offices.

 Nevada Division of Water Planning, Nevada State Water Plan, Part 1, Section 6, Glossary of Terminology, available athttp://water.nv.gov/programs/planning/stateplan/documents/pt1-sec6.pdf, last viewed September 27, 2011.
 See also, Nevada Division of Water Resources, Nevada Water Law: Water Law Overview, available at:http://water.nv.gov/waterrights/waterlaw/index.cfm, last viewed September 27, 2011.